Arko98/TALLIP-FakeNews-Dataset/README.md

 # Information
 This Dataset is associated with the Research Work titled "A Transformer Based Approach to Multilingual Fake News Detection" published in
 ACM Transaction on Asian and Low-Resource Language Information Processing (ACM-TALLIP) Journal by Arkadipta De, Dibyanayan Bandyopadhyay, Baban Gain and Asif Ekbal in a joint research work from IIT Hyderabad and IIT Patna.
+The dataset is available in the link: http://www.iitp.ac.in/~ai-nlp-ml/resources/data/TALLIP-FakeNews-Dataset.zip

 # Research Paper Link
 To be updated soon.